MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-table-storage-copy-activity.md

     If you select **Use destination column**:
     - **Row key column**: Select the name of the column whose column values are used as the row key.
 If not specified, use a GUID for each row.

-- **Write batch size**: Specify the write batch size to inserts data into Azure Table.
+- **Write batch size**: Inserts data into Azure Table when the specified write batch size is hit.
 Allowed values are integer (number of rows).
 The default value is 10,000.

-- **Write batch timeout**: Specify the wait time for the batch insert operation to finish before it times out.
+- **Write batch timeout**: Inserts data into Azure Table when the specified write batch timeout is hit.
 The allowed value is timespan.

 - **Max concurrent connections**: The upper limit of concurrent connections established to the data store during the activity run.
 Specify a value only when you want to limit concurrent connections